Nolene-Human/FANG/README.md

 ## Family Area Network Gang
 ## by Nolene Human
 date: 31/01/2023
-This application is built of the back of a Bachelor of Software Engineering Cybersecurity assignment to investigate a solution with recomended improvements.
+This application is built of the back of a Bachelor of Software Engineering Cybersecurity assignment to investigate a solution with recommended improvements.

 # IMPORTANT TO READ